 The weather is cooling down and the days are getting shorter.
 As we notice these changes each year, it is a reminder that the year is drawing to a close.
-Here at BBB, it’s our cue to begin preparing for the year-end and especially for filing 1099s.
+Here at Beyond, it’s our cue to begin preparing for the year-end and especially for filing 1099s.
 What is done in November can greatly reduce the stress in January.
-But what can be done?
+How can you get ready to file your 1099s?

 Research the Rules